Indian Stock Market Sentiment · Updated Daily

 Where does the data come from?

 NIFTY 50 closing levels come from Yahoo Finance (^NSEI).
 USD/INR comes from the Federal Reserve Economic Data (FRED) DEXINUS series.
+FII cash net-flow data is pulled directly from the NSE daily activity feed.
 Everything is daily, publicly available, and updated automatically after NSE close.

 How is the score calculated?

-Equal-weight average of three percentile-ranked components measured against a trailing two-year distribution: Market Momentum (NIFTY 50 vs 125-day MA), Volatility (20-day annualized downside deviation, inverted), and Currency (USD/INR 20-day change, inverted).
+Equal-weight (25% each) average of four percentile-ranked components measured against a trailing two-year distribution: Market Momentum (NIFTY 50 vs 125-day MA), Volatility (20-day annualized downside deviation, inverted), Currency (USD/INR 20-day change, inverted), and Foreign Flow (20-day cumulative FII net cash buying).
+While Foreign Flow history accumulates, the first three are equally weighted instead.

 How often is it updated?